Xuemei Bai

-Xuemei Bai (白雪梅) is a professor for Urban Environment and Human Ecology at the Australian National University.
-She was the winner of the 2018 Volvo Environmental Prize, and is an elected fellow of the Academy of the Social Sciences in Australia.
+Xuemei Bai (白雪梅) is a Distinguished Professor of Urban Environment and Human Ecology at the Australian National University.
+She was the winner of the 2018 Volvo Environmental Prize, and is the winner of the KIEL Global Economy Prize 2021.
+She is an elected fellow of the Academy of the Social Sciences in Australia and an ARC Laureate Fellow (2023-).
+Bai is a commissioner of the Earth Commission, leading a group on methods of cross-scale translation from planetary limits to local actors.
+She has been named as one of the World’s 100 Most Influential People in Climate Change Policy in 2019 and 2021.

 Education and career

 Bai was born and raised in China.
 She resided in Japan for many years, and is now a citizen in Australia.
 She earned her bachelor's degree from Peking University (1988), her master's in engineering from The University of Tokyo (1990), and her Ph.D. from The University of Tokyo (1993).

 From 1993 until 1998, Bai was a researcher at the Japanese Center for International Studies in Ecology, and then she worked at the Institute for Global Environmental Strategies, Japan until 2006.
 From 2001 until 2003, she was a visiting professor at the Yale School of Forestry and Environmental Studies.

-In 2006 she joined CSIRO in Australia, and in 2011 she became a distinguished professor in the Fenner School of Environment and Society at Australian National University.
+In 2006, she joined CSIRO in Australia, and in 2011 she became a distinguished professor in the Fenner School of Environment and Society at Australian National University.